thanhpp/thanhpp.github.io/docs/notes/programing.rust.Patterns-and-Matching.Pattern-Syntax.md

         Message::Hello { id: 10..=12 } => {
             println!("Found an id in another range")
         }
-        // shorthand syntax -> bind to the id var Message::Hello { id } => println!("Found some other id: {}", id),
+        // shorthand syntax -> bind to the id varO Message::Hello { id } => println!("Found some other id: {}", id),
     } // Found an id in range: 5
 }